Azure/PyRIT/README.md

 mitigations against different harms.
-For example, at Microsoft we are using this tool to iterate on different versions of a product (and its metaprompt) so that we can more effectively protect against prompt extraction attacks.
+For example, at Microsoft we are using this tool to iterate on different versions of a product (and its metaprompt) so that we can more effectively protect against prompt injection attacks.

 ![PyRIT architecture](./assets/pyrit_architecture.png)